Unbounder1/mcserverbot/README.md

 # mcserverbot
-Update: Very base function works
+Update: Very base function works<br/>
-- Functions -
+-Functions-<br/>
-have a changeable operand or whatever its called like $command can change to .command
+have a changeable operand or whatever its called like $command can change to .command<br/>
 $copy -> copys a server<br/>
 $send [server] [console command] -> sends some server commands<br/>
-give more feedback for commands like $set document all environment variables in something (maybe like $set help to get environment variable list and stuff) make $help prettier implement automatic cloudflare dns stuff
+give more feedback for commands like $set <br/>
+document all environment variables in something (maybe like $set help to get environment variable list and stuff)<br/>
+make $help prettier<br/>
+implement automatic cloudflare dns stuff<br/>

 Later: